arturofredes/Ethical_AI_RAG/README.md

 OPENAI_API_KEY = your_key
 ```
 ## Setup login
+To setup the login page follow the following steps.
 Create a secret key and add it to your environment variables
 ```
 chainlit create-secret